Italian Style Pot Roast in Tomato Sauce

 Italian Style Pot Roast – Roast Beef in Homemade Tomato Sauce

-I went to the supermarket with a friend the other day and did a ‘drive-by’ through the meat department.
-While I was looking for some local Toulouse sausages, my friend holds up a good-sized beef pot roast.
+I went to the supermarket with my partner the other day and did a ‘drive-by’ through the meat section.
+While I was looking for some local Toulouse sausages, Vincenzo holds up a good-sized beef pot roast.
 “Hey, this would be fantastic if it’s cooked with vegetables and tomato sauce for a few hours on the stove.”
 “Great,” I said.
 “You know how to make it?”, knowing full-well he had no intention of stepping into the kitchen to create anything remotely delicious.
 He shoots me a cute little smile as he puts it in the shopping cart.
 Fine.
 I now had the task of finding a recipe for Italian Pot Roast in tomato sauce like, ‘Mamma used to make.’
 This is what I came up with.

 This post contains affiliate links.
 If you click on something and make a purchase we may make a small commission at no extra charge to you.
 Also, as an Amazon associate we earn from qualifying purchases.
 For more information, please see our Disclosure Statement about all our affiliations.